taunoe/Cistercian_keyboard/README.md

 Next time, I'd leave more space between the switches.
 Right now they are quite tight.
 It's the first time when I ordered yellow PCBs.
 I think it's a good fit with my wooden mechanical keycaps and housing.

 PCBs are made by [Seeed Fusion](https://www.seeedstudio.com/fusion.html).
 I ordered five and two assembled.
 I think they look nice.
 Pads are gold plated.
 Only one PCB has some kind of colour drip.
-Otherwise they look and feel good.
+Otherwise, they look and feel good.

 ![Schematic](doc/skeem.png)